vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 # Imports

-Let's setup all the imports we will need for the tutorial:
+First, setup all the imports we will need for the tutorial:

 ```rust
 use super::Healthcheck;